PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## If we only ban general AI models, we might still get AGI through narrow models

-We want to restrict dangerous models that can do things like manipulate humans, plan strategically and write code.
+We want to restrict dangerous models that have [dangerous capabilities](/dangerous-capabilities) like manipulating humans, planning strategically and writing code.
-We don't want to restrict very narrow models, like image classifiers used in self-driving cars or medical diagnosis.
+We don't want to restrict very narrow AI models, like image classifiers used in self-driving cars or medical diagnosis.
-However, this leads to a difficult situation where there are _strong incentives_ to stretch the definition of "narrow" AI.
+Luckily, virtually all of these narrow models fall outside of our [proposed](/proposal) restrictions, because these models tend to be relatively small.

+A sufficiently powerful narrow model (trained on real-world data) might be likely to generalize to dangerous capabilities.
+For example, a very powerful image generator model might be able to make images of functional code, or a very powerful video model might be able to generate a movie about an AI planning a successful takeover.
+Narrow models often become better at their narrow task by generalizing.
+To some extent this is what makes LLMs like ChatGPT so successful: they are trained only to "predict the next word", but in order for it to be really good at this, is needs to learn a lot about the world.

-Therefore, we haven't defined "narrow" AI in our proposal, but instead, we use the three conditions mentioned above.
+Therefore, we haven't defined "narrow" or "general" AI in our proposal, but instead, we use three conditions related to model size, compute used and capabilities.

 ## If a pause is implemented, we should expect a political compromise